-Prior to 2021, PCCD business practices and procedures were impacted by a variety of issues including personnel turnover, position vacancies, software irregularities due to customizations, business practices inconsistencies, outdated paper processes, insufficient personnel oversight, and lack of documented practices and user training.
-These issues resulted in the 2020 Special Visit Report that identified Fiscal Issues PCCD had to address [R1.01], a 2019 Financial Review and Fiscal Health Risk Analysis (FCMAT) evaluation by the California Community College Chancellor's Office (CCCCO) [R1.02] and the inability of the District and colleges to meet the ACCJC Accreditation Standards in 2021 placing them on Probation status.
-To resolve these issues, the College and District have been working on internal control mechanisms focusing on human resources, embedding technical controls with PeopleSoft 9.2 updates and cyclical external review processes designed to continuously improve financial accuracy.
-Edgerock Technology was hired to test and identify technical issues as they are implemented, and Huron Consulting was hired to propose sustainable business processes and create documentation and training to ensure reporting credibility.
+Prior to 2021, PCCD finance practices suffered from a variety of issues including personnel turnover, position vacancies, software irregularities due to customizations, business practices inconsistencies, outdated paper processes, insufficient personnel oversight, and lack of documented practices and user training.
+These issues resulted in the 2020 Special Visit Report that identified Fiscal Issues PCCD had to address [R1.1 for each college], a Financial Review and Fiscal Health Risk Analysis (FCMAT) evaluation by the California Community College Chancellor's Office (CCCCO) [R1.02] and the inability of the District and colleges to meet the ACCJC Accreditation Standards in 2021 placing them on Probation status.
+To resolve these issues, the College and District have been working on internal control mechanisms focusing on human resources, embedding technical controls with PeopleSoft updates and cyclical external review processes designed to continuously improve financial accuracy.
+Edgerock Technology have been hired to test and identify technical issues as they are implemented, and Huron Consulting proposes sustainable business processes and create documentation and training to ensure reporting credibility.